 - By the end of May 2015, the original founders published an open letter to Putin, asking him to stop replacing grassroots activists with the government-appointed officials.
 There was no response from the presidential administration.

-- In 2015, a deputy of the State Duma supported by Putin registered a new organization and organized the march in the Red Square with Putin in attendance.
+- In 2015, a deputy of the State Duma supported by Putin registered a new organization and organized the march in Red Square with Putin in attendance.

 - As of 2018, the “Immortal Regiment” is supported by the federal agencies and co-organized by an organization funded by the Russian government.

-- On the orders of the Russian Ministry of the Foreign Affairs, immigrants from the former USSR and Russians living abroad carry out the “Immortal Regiment” to promote Russian militarism and nationalism and the idea of an authoritarian leader amongst Russian diaspora.
+- On the orders of the Russian Ministry of Foreign Affairs, immigrants from the former USSR and Russians living abroad carry out the “Immortal Regiment” to promote Russian militarism and nationalism and the idea of an authoritarian leader amongst Russian diaspora.

 - Dmitry Kiselev, the official state channel anchor, made a statement shared at the “Immortal Regiment of Russia” website, talking about the descendants of the soldiers living in Russia and abroad forming “their own symbolic divisions, regiments, battalions and companies.”